6 Trials of the Weavers: Part 1

 Hello, sister.

-Holly stopped as the mists slowly lessoned, pulling back like a curtain.
+Holly stopped as the mists slowly faded, pulling back like a curtain.
 Three or four yards ahead stood one of the strange spidery figures, still as a statue.
 Her eight eyes glowed as bright as the full moon, frighteningly warm and welcoming in the dark gloom.

 Holly didn’t move.
 “Who are you?” she asked at last.